 Eslinger was a classroom teacher, principal, district-level administrator, and superintendent in southwest Missouri before serving as Assistant Commissioner in DESE’s Office of Educator Quality.
 In 2013, she transitioned into serving schools nationwide, representing the U.S. Department of Education and supporting schools participating in the Race to the Top grant program.
 Eslinger then began her time in the Missouri General Assembly in 2018, first serving as a State Representative for District 155 and most recently as State Senator for District 33.
 She completed her bachelor’s degree in elementary education at College of the Ozarks, earned her master’s and specialist’s degrees at Missouri State University, and completed her doctorate at the University of Missouri.

 Current Commissioner of Education Margie Vandeven announced in October that she would be stepping down on July 1, 2024, after more than seven years serving as commissioner.

 “I’ve had the pleasure of working with Dr. Eslinger for years and am thrilled to hand the reigns over to such a thoughtful collaborator and skilled practitioner,” said Vandeven.
 “Throughout June, Karla and I will work together to ensure a smooth transition, preserving the ongoing excellent work within the department.”

 DESE, under Eslinger’s direction, will continue to focus on key strategic priorities, including early childhood education, literacy, safe and healthy schools, workforce development, and teacher recruitment and retention.

-Vandeven is the sixth individual, and second female, to serve as Missouri’s Commissioner of Elementary and Secondary Education since the position began in 1947.
+Eslinger is the seventh individual, and third female, to serve as Missouri’s Commissioner of Elementary and Secondary Education since the position was created in 1947.